 There are lots of good options online.
-People seem to like the Petzl Tikka headlamp.
-I have a cheap headlamp from Amazon.
+People seem to like the Petzl Tikka headlamp which I use and like a lot.
+I also have a cheap spare headlamp from Amazon.
 They’re so cheap now you can buy two: one for you to use, plus a spare for back-up, or in case a companion doesn’t have one.
 Always carry extra batteries.

 - I do also have a small LED flashlight stashed in my backpack.
 It has bright, medium, dim, and flashing modes, which might be useful in an emergency.

 Shades for your eyes are good all year round.

 During the brighter months add sunscreen and SPF clothing.